-Although electricity prices remained relatively stable for nearly 30 years, by 2013 we saw them swell by an average of 72 percent on 2007 figures, and gas by 54 percent.
-These surges were largely due to investment in the network and the carbon pricing policy in 2012.
-We had a short-lived respite in 2014 when the carbon price was repealed and the average national residential electricity price dropped, but since then it has climbed again by 4.4 percent as ageing power assets began to need replacing.
+Although electricity prices remained relatively stable for nearly 30 years, by 2013 we saw them swell by an average of 72% on 2003 figures, and gas by 54%.
+These surges were largely due to investment in the network and the implementation of a carbon price in 2013.
+We had a short-lived respite in 2014 when the carbon price was repealed and the average national residential electricity price dropped, but between 2016/17 and 2017/18, prices climbed nationally by some 10.8%.

-And much to the anguish of residential energy customers, it looks like this upward trend is going to continue.
-The closing of Victoria’s Hazelwood power station and South Australia’s Northern and Playford stations has meant that the Australian Energy Markets Commission has gloomily forecast an annual average increase of 2.5 percent by 2019.
+And much to the anguish of Australian families, it looks like this trend is going to continue.
+The closing of Victoria’s Hazelwood power station and South Australia’s Northern station has meant that the Australian Energy Markets Commission has gloomily forecast an annual average increase of 2.5% from 2016/17 to 2107/18.

 Solar power: a clean way to sidestep rising retail energy prices

 But that’s not all: installing a solar panel system can also reduce your electricity bill – and save you precious dollars.
-Over the past five years, the overall cost of solar power has fallen so dramatically that it’s now cheaper than retail power in all Australian capital cities except Canberra (which enjoys the lowest retail prices in the country).
+Over the past five years, the overall cost of solar power has fallen so dramatically – some 58% – that it’s now cheaper than retail power in all Australian capital cities except Canberra (which enjoys the lowest retail prices in the country).

-The price of solar modules is a whopping 75% lower than it was in 2011, so it’s a better time than ever before for you and your family to consider solar.
-And not just that – solar modules can now do more.
+The price of solar modules dropped by almost half between 2012 and 2016, so it’s a better time than ever before for you and your family to consider solar.
+And not just that – a solar system can now do more.
 Due to a huge reduction in system prices, the average size of a starter solar panel plus inverter package has grown from 1.5 kW to between 4 kW and 5 kW, a size that is more likely to have an impact on your power bill.
-A Choice survey of 700 households with solar PV found the average time it took for the system to pay for itself period was 3 years and two months.
+A Choice survey of 700 households with a solar system found the average time it took for the system to pay for itself was three years and two months.
 And that can only be good news for your family budget.

-Adding a battery to your system will help you to use more of what you generate yourself, reducing your electricity bills even further.
-In fact, the Climate Council reports that adding a 4 kWh battery to a 5 kW solar system can increase the amount of self-generated solar electricity a household consumes to up to 60 percent.
-Although the price of solar batteries is falling fast, it’s still a substantial investment, and whether to get one now or later will depend on your own personal circumstances.
+Adding a solar battery to your system will help you to use more of the solar energy you generate yourself, reducing your electricity bills even further.
+In fact, the Climate Council reports that adding a 4 kWh battery to a 5 kW solar system can increase the amount of self-generated solar electricity a household consumes by up to 60%.
+Although solar battery prices are falling fast, it’s still a substantial investment, and whether to get one now or later will depend on your own personal circumstances.

 Our specialist EnergyAustralia Solar advisors can help you decide if the time is right for you to consider a solar power system and what level of investment you’ll need to make to get the best benefit.
-They can also talk you through financing options that could help you benefit from clean, renewable solar energy and storage sooner.
+They can also talk you through financing options that could help you benefit from clean, renewable solar energy and solar battery storage sooner.